emeb/up5k_basic/README.md

 Many FPGAs in the iCE40 family provide hard IP cores for driving RGB LEDs.
 A simple interface to this is provided so the 6502 may control the LED driver.

+## Sound Generator

+A 4-voice sound generator is provided which supports pitch from 0-32kHz in roughly 0.5Hz steps, choice of waveform (saw/square/triangle/noise) and volume control on each voice.
+Output is via a 1-bit sigma-delta process which requires a simple 1-pole RC filter (100ohm + 0.1uf) lowpass filter to smooth the digital pulse waveform down to analog audio.

 ## Simulating